MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:HideTopNavBarForLearner
 ```

-The portal allows you to embed the Microsoft Community Training platform in another application with independent authentication mechanism.
-In such scenario, the administrator can hide the top navigation bar on the learner's view.
+You can embed the Community Training platform in another application with independent authentication and hide the top navigation bar on the learner's view.
 You can enable/disable this feature depending upon the specific requirements.

 By default, this feature is disabled with value as **False**.